 - And by Arthur C. Clark and his vision of telecommunications in the future: Clark Quote

 - Some say I am a good teacher.
 I believe in the Socratic method of teaching and persuasion, and in many of the tenants expressed in the recent “Total Quality” initiatives.

-I have been known to beg, buy, borrow, build, steal, organize and do, whatever is necessary to drive a worthy project to fruition.
+- I have been known to beg, buy, borrow, build, “steal”, organize and do, whatever is necessary to drive a worthy project to fruition.
 I have been known to apologize later rather than ask permission in advance when dealing with lethargic bureaucracies….

-The Internet was built step-by-step and by trial and error of the best, carefully developed, ideas.
+- The Internet was built step-by-step and by trial and error of the best, carefully developed, ideas.
 There is no shortcut, and anyone who claims to have some definitive idea is suspect.
-I like the IETF motto, “rough consensus and running code“
+I like the Internet Engineering Task Force (IETF) motto, “rough consensus and running code“

-I have been fortunate because of past success, such as selling I-Way to UUNet.
-Two career families are difficult, especially when they must span an ocean, but it has given me the freedom to turn down opportunities such as being an early employee at Cisco, or CTO at Loral/Orion, in favor of family.
+- I have been fortunate because of past success, such as selling I-Way to UUNet, it has given me the freedom to turn down opportunities such as being an early employee at Cisco, or CTO at Loral/Orion, in favor of other things in life.